 General Health and Wellness

-If it can be found in a book, journal, or website, then it can be said to apply to everyone.
-The key consideration is if the information, education, or guidance is specific to an individual, as that would not be considered “general health and wellness.”
-For example: You could not create a meal plan that is specific to an individuals tastes and wants, but you could provide meal plans from a book, journal, or article that will meet the client’s goals.
+If the information or guidance can be found in a book, journal, or website, then it can be said to apply to everyone.
+A key consideration is if the information, education, or guidance is specific to an individual, it may not be “general health and wellness.”

 Even if you are practicing in a state with no law, certification, or title protection, you should be aware of certain limitations and pitfalls.